chainwikinet/wikijs-yam-content/rebase.md

 Many values in the YAM Protocol (under the hood) are denominated in "OG (uninflated) YAM supply" (OG Supply), which is 5,000,000 YAMs that were originally planned for stakedropping.

 A variable called `yamsScalingFactor` in the YAM contract sets the value by which OG Supply is multiplied to get the YAM balance value that you see in wallets and UIs.
-Scaling factor in the contract is x 10**-18:
+In the contract, this variable is scaled by x 10**-18:

 https://etherscan.io/token/0x0e2298E3B3390e3b945a5456fBf59eCc3f55DA16#readContract